Sack of Louvain

-The Sack of Leuven was the German assault on the Belgian town of Leuven (Louvain), part of the events collectively known as the Rape of Belgium, taking place during the First World War.
+The Sack of Louvain was the German assault on the Belgian town of Louvain (today Leuven), part of the events collectively known as the Rape of Belgium, taking place during the First World War.
 Over the course of several days of pillaging and brutality, 248 people were killed and 1,500 were deported to Germany where they were held at the Munster internment camp until January 1915.
-The Library of the Catholic University of Leuven was destroyed after it was set on fire by the occupying German soldiers and 1,120 of the 8,928 homes in Leuven were destroyed.
+The Library of the Catholic University of Louvain was destroyed after it was set on fire by the occupying German soldiers and 1,120 of the 8,928 homes in Louvain were destroyed.

 Prelude

 The Imperial German Army, which was dominated by recent volunteers and conscripts who had received minimal military training before being sent into combat, had already committed multiple war crimes since invading Belgium on 4 August 1914, including mass killings of hundreds of civilians as hostages or under suspicion of guerrilla warfare, in Liege, Aarschot, and Andenne.
-On Tuesday, 18 August, the Belgian Army withdrew from the university town of Leuven; in the morning of the next day, Wednesday, 19 August, German forces—including infantry, artillery, uhlans, and cavalry—entered the town, encountering no resistance from the population.
+On Tuesday, 18 August, the Belgian Army withdrew from the university town of Louvain; in the morning of the next day, Wednesday, 19 August, German forces—including infantry, artillery, and uhlan cavalry—entered the town, encountering no resistance from the population.